 So, you do not need to pump and dump.
 You could get baby to breastfeed instead of pumping if there is no incision near the nipple: this will help drain the breast more effectively and help with the healing process."

 "I have a white spot on my nipple and am in pain; I have been dangle feeding, using a heated compress, and soaking in Epsom salt.
 I have also been self-expressing, but nothing is helping.
 I am afraid I'll get mastitis.
 Please help!"

 "It sounds like a nipple bleb to me.
 Since the heating and Epsom salts didn't work too well, maybe you can try opening it up and expressing any hardened milk that may be stuck in the area.

 You can warm it in a shower/bath, then gently rub over it until it opens, or if you'd prefer the fast way, use a sterilized needle to pick it open.
-Once you have it open and have drained it, you can apply some coconut oil to help heal the area.
-Coconut oil has antiviral, antifungal and antibacterial properties.
-You can rub some over the entire breast and nipple area to keep it moisturized and germfree with no adverse complications while you are nursing.
+Once it is open and drained, you can apply coconut oil to help heal the area.
+Coconut oil has antiviral, antifungal, and antibacterial properties.
+You can rub some over the entire breast and nipple area to keep it moisturized and germ-free with no adverse complications while nursing.
 Massage around the breast regularly to help prevent recurring episodes.

-For more help and advice you may want to read up on nipple blebs and blisters here.
+For more help and advice, read up on nipple blebs and blisters here.